iterative/dvc.org/static/docs/user-guide/dvc-file-format.md

 - `type`: type of the metrics file (e.g. raw/json/tsv/htsv/csv/hcsv);
 - `xpath`: path within the metrics file to the metrics data(e.g. `AUC.value` for `{"AUC": {"value": 0.624321}}`);

+A meta entry consists of `key:value` pairs such as `name: john`.
+A meta entry can have any structure and contain any number of attributes. `"meta: string"` is also possible, it doesn't necessarily need to contain dictionary always.

+Comments can be added to the .dvc file using `# comment` syntax.
+Comments are preserved between multiple execution of  `dvc repro <filename.dvc>` command.